-Personally, it’s very rewarding to see clients’ feel better, and gain confidence as we get their swelling down.
+It’s very rewarding to see clients’ feel better, and gain confidence as we get their swelling down.
 When they first come in, they seem worn, tired, and in a lot of pain.
 The pain they feel is not always in their limbs, but in their hearts and minds.
 I understand the battles they’ve fought, and I love seeing the difference we’ve made together.
-It’s not really about lymphedema.
-It’s not about the boring definition of lymphedema.
+It’s not really about lymphedema or textbook definitions of their condition.
 It’s about feeling and living well.
 For one memorable client of mine, it was about being able to wear her wedding ring for the first time in years.
 It’s about having dignity and being honored as a human being.

 Helping breast cancer survivors and lymphedema warriors is personal to me.
 I’ve loved and lost people to the disease, and now I get the chance to make a difference in the lives of other cancer survivors.
 I love what I do.